 With the spare type, the underside is usually mostly bone.
 There may also be a bit of gristle or cartilage found on the rib tips.
 This should be trimmed.

-Steps to Trim a Rib Rack
+Step Three: Trim Your Rib Rack

 Place the rib rack underside facing upward on a cutting board.
 You’ll notice the rib rack has a thick meaty “skirt” at the bottom of the rack.
 You may wish to use a long, sharp slicing knife to cut through this and set it aside.
 Some individuals prefer to barbecue the skirt after it has been sliced or use it for soups or other purposes.